Bonham is a perfect family holiday home ! We are now taking bookings for Summer 2017.

 We have enjoyed holidays in this house since 2006 and in 2010 decided to branch out into Holiday Lettings.
-2017 will be our 8th year letting to family groups and the feedback received has been really positive.
+2017 will be our 8th year letting to multigenerational family groups and the feedback received has been really positive.

 The house is ideal for sharing by grandparents, parents and children.
 For this reason the house is suitable for NON SMOKERS only.
-Equally we have rented to a friendship group consisting of 3 different families.
+Equally we have rented to a friendship group consisting of 3 different families and welcomed families from Italy, Germany and America.
 It has all the charm of a large Victorian house with all the comfort of modern fittings and furniture.
-We were delighted to welcome an Italian family with daughters attending a local language school last summer.

 The kitchen with its large island dining space is the heart of this home.
 Enormous cupboard space is provided, U.S style fridge freezer and all the kitchen equipment you will need for self catering.
 In addition to the lounge area, there are two double bedrooms downstairs together with a full size family bathroom.
 Each bedroom is a double, one has an ensuite and there is a full size bathroom with thermostatic controlled shower, upstairs and downstairs.The comfortable sitting room can accommodate up to 12 adults and children.
 The garden is well equiped with tables and seating for 12 on decking/patio.
 Young children enjoy the freedom of a spacious secure garden.
 There is beach/garden play equipment for your use.
 There are also several beach chairs and a windbreak available.